 Kids in school are essentially spending their childhoods sitting in a box.

-Kids in school can’t play video games, they can’t access the internet, they can’t watch YouTube videos, they can’t chat online to their friends and they can’t choose what to read, be itthe latest Rick Riordan or ever-changing street signs.
+Kids in school can’t play video games, they can’t access the internet, they can’t watch YouTube videos, they can’t chat online to their friends, they can’t interact with knowledgeable adults and they can’t choose what to read, be itthe latest Rick Riordan or ever-changing street signs.
 They’re stuck in a room that barely changes day by day.
 They have to listen, or pretend to listen, with no other option for developing their skills.
 I’m sure the teachers are doing their very best but wow, what a sterile environment.
 Am I making sense?
 So while free kids can go where they please, do what they like, those in a classroom are stuck in a box.
 Really, what is there to learn in that box?

 Don’t get me wrong I went to a great school and had some wonderful teachers.
 My mum and dad weren’t free to dedicate their lives to my childhood explorations so school was really my only choice and sure, I assimilated plenty.
 I passed a whole heap of exams so I must have.
 I forgot most of it again afterwards, but that’s not the point, is it?

 The facts I memorised in school aren’t the ones I use to run my life, make myself happy, care for my family or make a living, but heck, I was educated.